jerryfinol17/qa-manual-and-automated-testing-tripleten/README.md

 Welcome to the place where I keep **all 8 sprints + final project** I built during my TripleTen QA Bootcamp.
 This is the raw evolution:
 - Sprint 1 → “wait, what is a test case?”
-- Sprint 2 → mind-maps that look like crime-scene boards
+- Sprint 5 →  Mobile application testing that's run like a river
 - Final project →  Comprehensive test development

 I learned how to hunt bugs the hard way (manual era), then how to scale them with code (automation era).